WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 4/5

-Life in a red light district is never an easy one, even for somebody who has come into its folds by choice.
-The book “Nobody Can Love You More” written by the famous blogger cum writer Mayank Austen Soofi of the “delhiwalla.com” fame, does an intense portrayal of life in GB Road, Delhi’s Red Light District.
+Life in a red-light district is never an easy one, even for somebody who has come into its folds by choice.
+The book “Nobody Can Love You More: Life in Delhi’s Red Light District” written by the famous blogger cum writer Mayank Austen Soofi of the “delhiwalla.com” fame, does an intense portrayal of life in GB Road, Delhi’s Red Light District.

-Mayank’s book helps one understand their ordinary lives that lies behind the façade of their extraordinary profession.
+Mayank’s book helps one understand their ordinary lives that lie behind the façade of their extraordinary profession.
 There are the sex workers, the owners, the maliks, the pimps and the runners.

 The worst off are the old workers who cannot carry on the trade due to their old age and end up as runner girls for the sex workers or the kotha owners running up and down getting their evening cups of tea, or daily groceries or doing other such petty jobs.

-In a nutshell, the book very vividly brings out the essence of Delhi’s Red Light Area – in its current and historic state and I, therefore, recommend it to all non-fiction lovers who wish to know what goes on behind the dingy and dusty lanes of Delhi’s Red Light Area.
+In a nutshell, “Nobody Can Love You More” vividly brings out the essence of Delhi’s Red Light Area – in its current and historic state and I recommend it to all non-fiction lovers who wish to know what goes on behind the dingy and dusty lanes of Delhi’s Red Light Area.